Suggestions for a DIY Craft Beer Pub Crawl

 Drinking with the Florentines

-For those who want to try a pub crawl, you will find that a few are all within a 10-minute walk of each other, and you can finish up with a stroll along the Arno River, orto the piazza in front Santa Croce.
+For those who want to try a pub crawl, you will find that a few of the above places are all within a 10-minute walk of each other, and you can finish up with a stroll along the Arno River, or to the piazza in front Santa Croce.
 My two suggested itineraries are: Diorama, il Bovaro, the Hidden Pub, Archea or if you start from the heart of Florence: Move On, BHC, Art.17.
 Please remember, if you need help getting back to your hotel or B&B - call a cab.

 A young British couple clued me in “We choose it for the beer, but we loved the bits of history, the food and the fact that it took us to the other side of the river - we wouldn't have done that on our own.

 Or if beer really isn't your thing but you like the idea of food, Florence, art, and history then you might want to check out this tour which my colleague tried and enjoyed.